Activate, deactivate, and configure the behaviour of the built-in TypeScript compiler.

 Syntax and error highlighting is based on the annotations from the TypeScript Language Service.

-WebStorm supports integration with the Angular language service developed by the Angular team to improve code analysis and completion for Angular-TypeScript projects.
+Rider supports integration with the Angular language service developed by the Angular team to improve code analysis and completion for Angular-TypeScript projects.
 Note that the Angular language service works only with the projects that use Angular 2.3.1 or higher and TypeScript version compatible with it.
-The Angular language service is activated by default so WebStorm starts it automatically together with the TypeScript service and shows all the errors and warnings in your TypeScript and HTML files both in the editor and in the TypeScript Compiler Tool Window.
+The Angular language service is activated by default so Rider starts it automatically together with the TypeScript service and shows all the errors and warnings in your TypeScript and HTML files both in the editor and in the TypeScript Compiler Tool Window.
 However if you still need to activate the service, click Configure and select the Use Angular service check box in the Service Options dialog box that opens.

 In the Default options field, specify the command line options to be passed to the compiler when the tsconfig.json file is not found.
 See the list of acceptable options at TSC arguments.
 Note that the -w or --watch (Watch input files) option is irrelevant.